 No killing, robbing, or stealing from others’ properties, including horses, hideouts, camps, and wagons.
 You may not hire or ask someone else to do so on your behalf.
 This rule applies both on and off duty.

-Doctors, except for Combat Medics, may own or belong to hideouts (Illegal properties), but you CANNOT participate in raids on others’ camps or hideouts (the act of attacking others property) unless defending their own.
+Doctors, except for Combat Medics, may own or belong to hideouts (Illegal properties), but you CANNOT participate in raids on others’ camps or hideouts (the act of attacking others' property) unless defending their own.
 Combat Medics are permitted to defend their camps.
 If you are on duty when you are notified that one of your properties is being raided, you must go OFF-DUTY before making your way to defend it.

-Selling or possessing contraband is allowed, but you cannot sell items and immediately go on duty to avoid being robbed.
+Selling or possessing contraband is allowed, but you CANNOT sell items and immediately go on duty to avoid being robbed.
 A 10-minute delay before going on duty is required.

 You cannot use your doctor position as a cover for crime, which damages trust in the role.
-For instance, you cannot collect bodies of criminal associates under the guise of doctoring to shield them from law enforcement, as this crosses into Barber territory.
+For instance, you cannot collect the bodies of criminal associates under the guise of doctoring to shield them from law enforcement, as this crosses into Barber territory.

 Additional guidelines:

-You may take hostages (e.g., for a bank robbery) and engage in minor assaults, like roughhousing with friends, as long as these actions do not escalate to murder or robbery.
-Even so these assaults should only be done outside of town limits or within the pigpen.
-However, instigating a shootout or provoking violence is not allowed.
+You may take hostages (e.g., for a bank robbery) and engage in minor assaults, like roughhousing with friends, as long as these actions DO NOT escalate to murder or robbery.
+Even so, these assaults should only be done outside of town limits or within the pigpen.
+However, instigating a shootout or provoking violence is NOT allowed.
 Combat Medics, whether on or off duty, should avoid such behavior entirely, as it is considered corruption.

-DO NOT stand by on the sidelines during property raids.
+Do not stand by during property raids.

 As a doctor, you may work as a Doctor-for-Hire during pre-approved events, with a temporary exemption from the Value of Life rule.
 To arrange an event, open a ticket with the secretaries in #🗄│open-a-ticket for approval.
 During these events, you can set and keep your own event fee (minus the revive fees), with recommended rates of $250 for under an hour and $400 for over an hour, though you may charge any amount for your time and on-site presence.